 Although Changelly is primarily a crypto-to-crypto exchange, since the very nature of the market requires dynamism, the company tweaked its approach.

-Fiat payments were introduced in recent times in order to cater for the needs of people who desire to make purchases with their debit and credit cards.
+Fiat payments were introduced in recent times in order to cater for the needs of people who desire to make purchases with their debit card or credit cards.

 Unlike other exchanges that process crypto to fiat, Changelly doesn’t allow its customers to exchange crypto for fiat – only for other crypto.